My last post ended with this picture of my family room, which looks quite empty and ready for the built-in installation.

 My hand was happy with this drill's small size and how powerful it is.
 It has a great battery, too.
 Only one small battery was enough to drive all those screws.

-At the end of the day, this is how they all looked.
-Ready to be secured to the studs on the wall.
+At the end of the day, this is how they all looked: ready to be secured to the wall studs.

 Here is a close-up of those boxes.
-I didn't build them all the way to the back; that would've been a waste of material.
+I didn't build them to the back, as that would have been a waste of material.

-And here is a look at the entire space.
+Here is a look at the entire space with the base cabinets in place:

-The next step is to secure them to each other and to the wall and then to build and install the countertop.
+The next step is to secure them to each other and the wall and then build and install the countertop.

 For more home DIY ideas, check these out: